iPhone 13's biggest feature isn't on a spec sheet. It's the trade-in offers

 Apple went so far as to acknowledge carrier discounts during its presentation on Tuesday with Kaiann Drance, Apple's vice president of iPhone product marketing, noting that there are "some fantastic offers from Apple and our partners" when mentioning the pricing of the iPhone 13.

-AT&T is offering up to $1,000 off the iPhone 13 Pro or Pro Max and up to $700 off the iPhone 13 and Mini, essentially making the iPhone 13 Pro or 13 Mini free.
-Verizon is offering up to $800 off any iPhone 13, covering the base costs for the 13 and the Mini.
+AT&T is offering up to $1,000 off the iPhone 13 Pro or Pro Max and up to $800 off the iPhone 13 and Mini, essentially making the iPhone 13 Pro, 13 or 13 Mini free.
+Verizon is offering up to $1,000 off a 13 Pro or Pro Max or $800 off any iPhone 13.
+This would cover the base costs for the 13 Pro Max, 13 and the Mini.

 Read more: iPhone 13 vs. 13 Mini vs. 13 Pro vs. 13 Pro Max: All the biggest differences